VMFS Recovery

 RAID Constructor

-Left side contains all configurations detected automatically or created by user.
-Use “Clone" button to save current configuration and start new.
-Central window displays order of the disks in array.
-Right column is for available disks that was not added to configuration.
-And the bottom pane is for preview of the array.
+Left side contains all configurations detected automatically or created by the user.
+Use the "Clone" button to save the current configuration and start a new one.
+The central window displays the order of the disks in the array.
+The right column is for available disks that were not added to the configuration.
+The bottom pane is for a preview of the array.

-Use tool panel to set RAID level, geometry, stripe size
+Use the tool panel to set RAID level, geometry, and stripe size

 Usually RAID level is known, stripe size and disk order can be enumerated automatically, and the geometry is either “Backward" or “Backward Continuation".
 We haven't met any “Forward" geometry in our praxis yet.

-Use “Detect" menu to start auto-detection of stripe size, disk order or both.
+Use the "Detect" menu to start auto-detection of stripe size, disk order, or both.

 Setting up RAID parameters

 Disks can be dragged manually to the desired order.
-And if you are familiar with boot, file system and partition table signatures, you can preview their data by right click on them.
+And if you are familiar with the boot, file system, and partition table signatures, you can preview their data by right-clicking on them.

-The criteria of success is a number of file system elements found at the current configuration.
-The more files and folders you can see at preview, the better configuration.
+The criterion of success is a number of file system elements found at the current configuration.
+The more files and folders you can see in the preview, the better the configuration.

 RAID was not reconstructed.